-Often enough current debates thematize the future of cinematic expertise and how it will be circulated under contemporary conditions.
+Often enough current debates thematize the future of cinematic expertise and how it will circulate under contemporary conditions.
 But a look towards the past can already provide an account of the multiple ways and crossing paths of re-envisioning, re-thinking, and re-concretizing cinematic knowledge.
 How do modes of circulation and formats of film reshape human and non-human interactions, and what types of political action do they inconspicuously give rise to?
-The presenters of the first panel “Cinematic Directions” will demonstrate insights to this question while discussing specific techniques and formats within economic, political, mathematical, as well as philosophical contexts.
-A variety of topics will be covered, from industrial films and the question of identity and economic relations in Republican China, the role of special effects, chaos theory, and mathematics in Spielberg’s Jurassic Park, to the implicit conceptual structures within non-human object interactions.
+The presenters of the first panel “Cinematic Directions” provided insights to this question while discussing specific techniques and formats within economic, political, mathematical, as well as philosophical contexts.
+This panel covered a variety of topics, from industrial films and the question of identity and economic relations in Republican China, the role of special effects, chaos theory, and mathematics in Spielberg’s Jurassic Park, to the implicit conceptual structures within non-human object interactions.

 Acting out Industrial “Knowhow”: Cinema and Tacit Knowledge in Republican China

 This paper examines the relationship between industrial process films and the imaginaries of nation building in China’s Republican era (1911-1949).
 Focusing on a series of industrial films produced by the missionary-run University of Nanking in collaboration with the Guomindang state, I show how film supplied the state, overseas missionary institutions, and global industrialists a set of conventions for mediating both scientific expertise and tacit craft knowledges, inserting both into fraught discourses of economic development and national identity.
 Educational filmmakers drew on cinema’s unique status as a “synthesis of art and science” in order to establish it as a space of communication between expertise and its public performance, reframing the relationship between work, technology, economic productivity, and citizenship.